retaildevcrews/helium/docs/Java-SpringBoot-Developer.md

 ```

-To use managed identities for App Services - please refer to [Using ManagedIdentities setup](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet)
+To use managed identity for App Services - please refer to [Using ManagedIdentities setup](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet)

 To use it in an App Service, add the below properties: